Iran University of Medical Sciences • Journals

 Authorship & contributorship

-Defines who qualifies as an author, how contributions are documented, how changes to authorship are handled, and how group or corporate authorship is recorded.
+Defines who qualifies as an author, how contributions are documented, authorship changes, and group or corporate authorship.

 Authorship criteria